lmu-kitso/lmu-kitso.github.io/content/authors/robert/_index.md

 user_groups:
   - Postdoctoral Researchers
 ---
-<p>Robert is a postdoctoral researcher in computational biology and data science, focusing on HNSCC tumor microenvironments and building computational pipelines for multi-omics and radiomics.</p>
+<p>Robert did his PhD at the TUM School of Life Sciences and is now a postdoctoral researcher in computational biology and data science.
+His work focuses on HNSCC tumor microenvironments and the development of computational pipelines for multi-omics and radiomics.</p>